mirage/mirage-www/tmpl/blog/qubes-target.md

 # What's Next?

 The implementation work above leaves a lot to be desired, noted in the [comments to the original pull request](https://github.com/mirage/mirage/pull/553#issuecomment-231529011).
 We welcome further contributions in this area, particularly from QubesOS users and developers!
-If you have questions or comments, please get in touch on the [mirageos-devel mailing list](https://lists.xenproject.org/cgi-bin/mailman/listinfo/mirageos-devel) or on our IRC channel at #mirage on irc.freenode.net !
+If you have questions or comments, please get in touch on the [mirageos-devel mailing list](https://lists.xenproject.org/cgi-bin/mailman/listinfo/mirageos-devel) or on our IRC channel at #mirage on irc.libera.chat !